 AASHE is the leading association for the advancement of sustainability in higher education.
 AASHE serves a full range of higher education faculty, administrators, staff and students who are change agents and drivers of sustainability innovation.
-CURC works with them on our webinar series and offers our annual workshop in conjunction with the AASHE Annual Conference.
+For many years, CURC offered our annual workshop in conjunction with the AASHE Annual Conference.

 CET work with partners throughout the country to address climate change by transforming the way we live and work – for a better community, economy, and environment.
 For more than 40 years, their innovative non-profit organization has offered practical solutions to save money, increase the health and comfort of our homes, and help businesses perform better.
 CURC enjoys working with them to connect campuses to relevant resources and information through webinars and advising.